TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 We were already given a working code called `gemm.c` (actually, in the original repository of the course there is a mistake and the file is called `dgemm.c` - see [here][link1]) that could be used to call the function with single or double point precision from any of the three libraries, and to measure its performance in total time and *GFLOPS* (giga-floating point operations per second).
 The version you can find in this directory is a slightly modified one, in which it is possible to write the results to a CSV file (a different one depending on the library and the precision used).

-We were also given a Makefile (see [here][link2]) to compile the code with different libraries and precisions.
-Also in this case we slightly modified the code to write the results to file and to compile the `gemm.c` codes in the right folder.
+We were also given a Makefile (see [here][link2]) to compile `gemm.c` with different libraries and precisions.
+Also in this case we slightly modified the code to write the results to file and to compile the executables in the right folder.

 Each subdirectory of `EPYC/` and `THIN/` contains the same set of files: